When should you buy gold?

 Unlike cryptocurrency, gold has existed as an investment for centuries, so we’re able to see how gold has performed before to help predict how it might perform over the next few years.

-Gold has a long history and track record, making it easier to predict its performance based on past trends.
+Gold has a long history and track record, making it easier to predict its price performance based on past trends.
 As a safe-haven asset, investors often turn to gold when the economy is struggling, stocks are falling, and inflation is rising.

 Geopolitical tensions can significantly impact gold prices, making it a more attractive investment during uncertain times.
 Events such as wars, elections, or economic sanctions can create instability, driving investors towards safe-haven assets like gold.
 Being aware of the global political climate can help you time your investment to capitalise on these price spikes.